wp-plugins/sz-google/readme.txt

 * `Widget google drive viewer`
 * `Widget google drive for button save`

 **Google Drive Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress.
-Each has shortcode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.
+Each has shortcode of customization parameters that can be specified in the code itself.

 * `[sz-drive-embed].....: googe drive embed`
 * `[sz-drive-viewer]....: googe drive viewer`